airr-community/common-repo-wg/recommendations.md

 Working Groups to advance development of:

 1. customized metadata for submission of AIRR sequencing data to INSDC databases,
-2. standardized queries to be supported by the compliant repositories,
-3. data elements with computable specifications,
+2. data elements with computable specifications,
-4. a standardized data submission process and associated submission formats, and
+3. a standardized data submission process and associated submission formats, and
-3. more detailed specifications for recommended technologies for repository implementation.
+4. more detailed specifications for recommended technologies for repository implementation.

 **Next Step 2**: The AIRR Community will need to work with repositories to establish an accreditation system for AIRR compliant repositories.